New to Orienteering?An overview of the sport

 Improving

-Orienteering is a sport where technique and experience counts for a great deal, and there is always something to learn form orienteering in a new area or on different terrain.
+Orienteering is a sport where technique and experience counts for a great deal, and there is always something to learn from orienteering in a new area or on different terrain.

-WAOC provides training for club members in the Cambridge area, in weekly mid-week training sessions, and we provide training for juniors by licenced coaches within the club and potentially as part of the East Anglian Junior Squad.
+WAOC provides training for adult club members in the Cambridge area, in weekly mid-week training sessions, and we provide training for juniors by licenced coaches within the club and, as they progress, as part of the East Anglian Junior Squad.

-For juniors in particular, there are award schemes for successfully completing courses of different standards (see colour coded standards above).
+For juniors in particular, there are award schemes for successfully completing courses of different levels (see colour coded courses).
 The badge scheme provides actual badges you can sew onto clothing etc, and in addition British Orienteering issues certificates to members for progress in navigation and speed.

 You can find some tips on improving your own technique here on this website: here.